usf-progdata/hw-njie-DP/final_project/README.md

 # Final Project
-## Effects of Stress Among Correctional Officers
+## Examining the Effectiveness of Anchoring Vignettes in Personality Research

 |**Date**|**2021/03/08**|
 |--------|--------------|

 This is the repository for hosting and posting my final project for Programming with Data.
+To avoid violating privacy agreement, the dataset for this project is generated using synthpop.

 ## Peer Review